gemini-testing/looks-same/README.md

 [![Build Status](https://travis-ci.org/gemini-testing/looks-same.svg?branch=master)](https://travis-ci.org/gemini-testing/looks-same)

-Node.js library for comparing PNG-images, taking into account human color perception.
+Node.js library for comparing images, taking into account human color perception.
 It is created specially for the needs of visual regression testing for [`hermione`](http://github.com/gemini-testing/hermione) utility, but can be used for other purposes.

+## Supported image formats

+JPEG, PNG, WebP, GIF, AVIF, TIFF and SVG images are supported.

+*Note: If you want to compare jpeg files, you may encounter random differences due to the jpeg structure if they are not lossless jpeg files.*

 ## Comparing images